Geography of Asia: Regional view

 In human geography, there are several schools of thought.
 The more common school follows historical convention and treats Europe and Asia as different continents, categorizing East Asia, South Asia, and the Middle East as specific regions for more detailed analysis.
 Other schools equate the word "continent" to geographical "region" when referring to Europe and Asia in terms of physical geography.

 Ethnic view

 In European languages, the term "Asian" more commonly refers to ethnic heritage rather than a strict geographic area.
-In American English, "Asian" often refers to East Asians, while in British English, Asian often refers to South Asians.
+In American English, "Asian" often refers to East and Southeast Asians, while in British English, Asian often refers to South Asians.
 See the List of transcontinental countries for further geographic definitions.
-The term Asia Pacific generally refers to a combination of East Asia, Southeast Asia, and islands in the Pacific Ocean – and most are also considered part of Australasia or Oceania.
-Asia contains the Indian subcontinent, Iranian Plateau, Arabian peninsula, as well as a piece of the North American plate in Siberia.
+The term Asia–Pacific generally refers to a combination of East Asia, Southeast Asia, and islands in the Pacific Ocean – and most are also considered part of Australasia or Oceania.
+Asia contains the Indian subcontinent, Iranian Plateau, Arabian Peninsula, as well as a piece of the North American plate in Siberia.

 Regions

-Since the 18th century, Asia has been divided into several subregions.
+Since the 18th century, Asia has been divided into several regions and subregions.
 There has been no universal consensus on the use of these terms.